DanielDaCosta/airbnb-analysis/README.md

 All the required Python libraries to run the python code are in *requirements.txt* file.
 Run ``` pip install -r requiremts.txt``` to install all the dependencies.

+For the datasets you will have to to unzip both files in the CSV folder: *listing.zip* and *reviews.zip*

 The code should run with no issues using Python versions 3.*

 ## Project Motivation <a name="motivation">